-It is important to note that non-institutional scholarships may affect the amount of need-based financial aid you are allowed to receive in your total financial aid award.
-Books to search for information about non-institutional scholarships and scholarship sponsors are usually available at your public library.
-There are also quite a few websites with information about non-institutional scholarships for which you might be eligible.Back to Top
+One thing to keep in mind is that non-institutional scholarships may affect the amount of need-based financial aid you are allowed to receive in your total financial aid award.
+Information about non-institutional scholarships and scholarship sponsors are usually available online and in books at your public library.

-- Note that the scholarship search websites to which we provide links do not charge for the search; however, some websites may sell your name to other companies.
+The scholarship search websites to which we provide links do not charge for the search.
+However, some websites may sell your name to other companies.
 When you register to participate in the search, you should consider whether you want to receive mailings from groups who may buy your name and address from the website owners.

-American Association on Health & Disability (AAHD) Scholarship Program
+American Association on Health and Disability Scholarship Program

 American Indian College Fund